 Yup, you read it right.
-One hundred and eleven sales enablement tips for experts in the industry.
+One hundred and eleven sales enablement tips from experts in the industry.

 From how to organize your sales content and deliver kickoff sessions to understanding customers’ jobs-to-be-done and saying ‘no’, this list has got it all - and more.